impactdlt/keygen/README.md

 Copy encrypted SEED to ImpactDLT Coin Configuration Page.
 Be sure to copy the ENCRYPTED SEED and the corresponding IOTA DEPOSIT ADDRESS to configuration page.

 ** **Please note the above script is written for unix based system.
-If you are using windows and faced any issue, feel free to report the issue by clicking [here](https://github.com/impactdlt/keygen/issues/new?template=bug_report.md).**
+If you are using windows you must download NodeJS and use nodejs command prompt.
+If you have any issue, feel free to report the issue by clicking [here](https://github.com/impactdlt/keygen/issues/new?template=bug_report.md).**